saiwa-ai/rgb2heatmap/README.md

     </ul>
 </p>

+<p>Additionally, we provide ready-to-use code to run this solution directly in <a href="rgb2heatmap.ipynb">Google Colab</a> for easy experimentation and use in the cloud.</p>

 <h1>Generate Heatmap</h1>
 <p>In some applications, such as visual analytics for marketing, it is valuable to visualize object presence or attention focus via a heatmap.
 This algorithm creates a smooth heatmap over each detected object based on its bounding box.</p>